surajsurve4511/UAV-Strategic-Deconfliction-in-Shared-Airspace/README.md

 ## License

-MIT License.
-See LICENSE file for details.
+This project is licensed under the [MIT License](./LICENSE).
+See the LICENSE file for details.

 ---